jamesabradley04/Baini-Technologies/README.md

 ## info

-webpage folder contains css html java files and all images to display the webpage.

-clone the repo to computer and paste path to home.html into web browser to display page.
+Download or clone entire webpage folder to computer.
+Copy the location, or path, of home.HTML into browser to display preview of site.